Big Banks & Small Loans: Why Is It So Hard To Get Funding?

 The decline in small local banks shrinks small business lending.
 The top four banks now control 43 percent of all banking assets, but account for only 16 percent of small business loans.
 Small business lending is the bread-and-butter of local banks.
 As community banks disappear, there are fewer lenders who focus on small business lending and fewer resources devoted to it.

 Since the mid 2000s, the number of business loans under $150,000 guaranteed by the SBA each year has fallen from about 80,000 to 24,000.
 Meanwhile, the SBA’s average loan size has more than doubled to $362,000.
-Most large banks don’t want to make small SBA loans.
+Most large banks don’t want to make small SBA loans which means more business loans get denied.

 When it comes to small business lending, size does indeed matter to some banks.
 Many small regional lending institutions have minimum loan size requirements.
 Generally, borrowers need to have a $10 million loan size before they will attract the attention of such lenders.